Beauchemin's late goal lifts Avalanche past Devils 3-2

+DENVER (AP) -- Francois Beauchemin and the Colorado Avalanche added another loss to New Jersey's misery.

-DENVER (AP) -- Francois Beauchemin scored with 1:14 left in the third period, and the Colorado Avalanche handed the New Jersey Devils their fifth straight loss with a 3-2 victory on Thursday night.
+Beauchemin scored with 1:14 left in the third period, and the Avalanche edged the Devils 3-2 victory on Thursday night.

 Nathan MacKinnon and Rene Bourque also scored for Colorado, and Calvin Pickard had 25 saves.
-The Avalanche picked up their second straight win for just the fourth time this season.
+The last-place Avalanche (19-44-3) will try for their first three-game win streak of the season on Saturday against Ottawa.

+''We'll take the win,'' coach Jared Bednar said. ''The guys were positive on the bench again and Beauch comes up with a big goal after a good shift from the (John) Mitchell line.''

-The Devils avoided a third straight shutout but fell to 1-7-2 in their last 10 games.
+The Devils avoided a third straight shutout, but dropped their ninth straight game.
 Taylor Hall and Stefan Noesen scored for New Jersey, and Cory Schneider stopped 19 shots.

-Beauchemin broke a tie when he scored off his own rebound for his third goal of the season.
+The Devils controlled the play for the last two periods, but Colorado caught a break when Beauchemin scored off his own rebound.
+He got his third goal of the season after New Jersey forward Devante Smith-Pelly missed with a poke check, opening up a shooting lane for the defenseman.

+''We have a winger go out to the point, guy stick checks, (Beauchemin) swings by him, stays in, scores the goal,'' Devils coach John Hynes said. ''Can't play like that with a 1:27 left.
+That's the game.''

 New Jersey trailed 1-0 before Hall scored his 15th of the season 42 seconds into the third.
 He began the day with eight goals in his last 11 games against Colorado.